borelli28/security-onion-install-tutorial/README.md

 - For Storage, we are selecting 200GB which is the minimum recommended.

-- For Network, we will have two adapters; the first one will be a NAT Network for the interface & the second one will be another Nat Network with Promiscuous Mode to "Allow VMs" for monitoring.
+- For Network, we will have two adapters; the first one will be a NatNetwork for the interface & the second one will be another NatNetwork with Promiscuous Mode to "Allow VMs" for monitoring.

 ![alt text](./images/so1.png)